taesoosong/taesoosong.github.io/_pages/about.md

 I have two sets of closely related research areas.

 First, I study the nexus between **local housing policies, neighborhood change, and residential outcomes of low-income and minority households**, particularly in high-cost metropolitan areas.
 My recent and ongoing projects have explored:
-- How gentrification impacts housing choices of low-income households in the New York and San Francisco metropolitan areas (forthcoming in _Urban Studies_)
+- How gentrification impacts housing choices of low-income households in the New York and San Francisco metropolitan areas (in press at _Urban Studies_)
 - How housing construction impacts displacement and exclusion of low- and moderate-income households in Los Angeles and San Francisco (published in [_Journal of American Planning Association_](https://doi.org/10.1080/01944363.2024.2319293))
 - Whether novel big data sources can help us research household residential mobility more closely (submitted to a journal)
 - Whether there are increasing investor purchases of naturally occurring affordable housing (NOAH) stocks in California and how they relate to neighborhood change